 - Keep the rental property in a safe and habitable condition.

-- Give proper notice before entering tenant’s rental unit.
+- Give proper notice before entering the tenant’s rental unit.

 The tenant must: